Free personalized radio that

-Although RZA wasn't one of the two founding members -- GZA and Ol' Dirty B**tard were the first -- the vision of the Wu-Tang Clan is undoubtedly due to his musical skills.
+Although RZA wasn't one of the two founding members -- GZA and Ol' Dirty B**tard were the first -- the vision of the Wu-Tang Clan undoubtedly arises from his musical skills.
 Under his direction, the group -- through its own efforts and the solo projects, all of which he produced or co-produced -- created a hazy, surreal, and menacing soundscape out of hardcore beats, eerie piano riffs, and minimal samples.
 Over these surrealistic backing tracks, the MCs rapped hard, updating the old-school attack with vicious violence, martial arts imagery, and a welcome warped humor.
 By 1995, the sound was one of the most instantly recognizable in hip-hop.

 It wasn't always that way.
 Like most rappers, they began their careers trying to get ahead whatever way they could.
 For RZA, that meant releasing a silly single, "Ooh, I Love You Rakeem," on Tommy Boy Records in 1991.
 On the advice of his label and producers, he cut the humorous lover-man single, which went absolutely nowhere.
 Neither did the follow-up single, "My Deadly Venom."
 The experience strengthened his resolve to subvert and attack record industry conventions.
 He found partners in GZA and Ol' Dirty B**tard.
 GZA had also released a record in 1991, the full-length Words from the Genius on Cold Chillin', which was preceded by the single "Come Do Me."
 Both records were unsuccessful.
 After the failure of his album, GZA teamed with an old friend, Ol' Dirty B**tard, to form the crew that would evolve into the Wu-Tang Clan within a year.